mikyoch/satoshi-coin-flip/api/README.md

 The Satoshi API is responsible for making sensitive Sui module calls.

 You can find Postman collection with available calls and sample responses [api folder](./Satoshi%20Flip%20endpoints.postman_collection.json).
+It also contains endpoints of the previous satoshi smart contract implementation that can be seen in [satoshi_flip](./../satoshi_flip/sources/satoshi_flip.move).

 The server includes the following endpoints:
+- `POST /game/register` - Called after a user has created a new game.
+Registers the new game in the api storage.
+Used for tracking game status and to perform checks.
-- `POST /game/start` - Creates a new secret and submits it along with the House's stake by calling the `start_game` method of the satoshi_flip module.
+- `POST /game/single/end` - Ends a game by calling the `play` method of the single_player_satoshi module.
 Handles coin object equivocation with a round robin approach.
-- `POST /game/end` - Ends a game by calling the `end_game` method of the satoshi_flip module.
-- `GET /game/objects` - Returns all `gameIds` that were created since the API started running
+- `GET /game/details` - Returns deails about all games that were created since the API started running
+- `POST /game/sign` - Signs a message with the house's private key
+- `POST /game/verify` - Verifies that a message was signed by the house's private key

 ## Prerequisites
 You must have the following prerequisites installed to successfully use the example: